 This project is suitable for students with a good (1st class or upper 2nd class) degree in physics, mathematics or a closely related environmental or physical science.
 Good computational skills are essential.
-Experience in numerical modelling and in applied mathematics would be preferred, but is not essential.
-The student should be enthusiastic, eager to learn, and have a keen interest in physical aspects of atmospheric dynamics.
+Experience in numerical modelling, applied mathematics and data processing would be preferred but are not essential.
+The student should be enthusiastic, eager to learn, and have a keen interest in physical and mathematical aspects of atmospheric dynamics.
+All aspects of the project will comply with the best practices in Equality, Diversity and Inclusion.